-The Lab has a maritime theme and includes the Animator's Studio, where kids can find their inner artist and bring their creations to life.
+The Oceaneer Lab has a maritime theme and includes the Animator's Studio, where kids can find their inner artist and bring their creations to life.

 Edge, for tweens, includes an 18-foot-wide video wall, lighted dance floor, video karaoke and computers on which the young'uns can leave one another messages and photos.
-All the way forward on Deck 5 (it's truly difficult to find -- just the way the kids like it), Vibe is a 9,000-square-foot club that caters to ages 14 to 17 and has an outdoor component.
+All the way forward on Deck 5 (it's truly difficult to find -- just the way the teens like it), Vibe is a 9,000-square-foot club that caters to ages 14 to 17 and has an outdoor component.
 Expect modular furnishings, a media room, a fountain bar and a dance space, plus a sun deck with wading pools and games like Ping-Pong and foosball.
 Daytime activities might include hangout time, video game competitions, and arts and crafts.
 At night, teens can look forward to dance parties and animation tutorials.